DMX Drops ‘Flesh of My Flesh, Blood of My Blood’ Album – Today in Hip-Hop

 On this day, Dec.
 22, in hip-hop history...

-The Ruff Ryders LP featured all the usual suspects -- Swizz Beatz, Irv Gotti and P. Killer Trackz -- on production and features from fellow New York heavyweights like Jay Z and The Lox.
+The Ruff Ryders-released LP featured all the usual suspects — Swizz Beatz, Irv Gotti and P. Killer Trackz — on production, and features from fellow New York heavyweights like Jay-Z and The Lox.
 X even tapped shock rocker Marilyn Manson for a collab on the song "The Omen (Damien II)."
 The 16-track album spawned singles like "Slippin" and "No Love 4 Me."

-Eighteen years later, Flesh of My Flesh, Blood of My Blood is a late 1990s classic and a benchmark in X's illustrious rap career.
+Now, two decades to the day later, Flesh of My Flesh, Blood of My Blood is a late 1990s classic that serves as a benchmark in X's illustrious rap career.